developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 * If multiple `Config.xml` files are required for a single device, they can be configured and selected at runtime using the /C: configuration parameter or by using Shortcuts.
 See the [Shortcut Creator Guide](/enterprise-browser/1-4/guide/ShortcutCreator) for details.

 ####Persistent Installations
-If a configuration must be retained after a cold boot, a persistent installation can be selected (applies to Windows devices only).
+If a `Config.xml` must be retained after a cold boot, a persistent installation can be selected (applies to Windows devices only).
 In such systems:

 * The `Config.xml` file is permanently stored in: `\Application\EnterpriseBrowser\Config\Config.xml`
 * On cold boot the `Config.xml` is copied to: `\Program Files\EnterpriseBrowser\Config\Config.xml`